If you asked me, “what’s the most frequently asked question men and women ask you as a love doctor?”

 Think about it… almost everyone says they want a great relationship with lots of caring, love, trust, romance, harmony, cooperation, laughter, passion, intimacy, sex, sex and some more sex; and almost everyone believes to some extent that they have all the qualities necessary for attracting and maintaining a great relationship.
 But not everyone has a great relationship.

 Why?
 Because everyone is trying to get that great relationship but very few are trying to give it or even really know how-to.

-Everyone is thinking of him/herself (wants, needs, what is comfortable, how to get the upper hand, how to influence etc.) and not very much about the other person.
+Most of us are thinking of our wants, needs, what is comfortable, how to get the upper hand, how to influence etc., and not very much about the other person.

-Everyone is trying to sell to someone just what a great catch they are but very few are actually doing anything to make the other person feel like a great catch.
+We are trying to sell to someone just what a great catch we are but very few are actually doing anything to make the other person feel like a great catch.

 You can only get so far mimicking “love” while pushing your own agenda